sumit-ingewar/NYTimes-Demo/README.md

 Just clone the repository and build.
 Make sure your system has active internet connection to download all the dependencies.

-Replace api key with yours in build.gradle.
+Replace api key with yours in app build.gradl filee.